State v. PrattState v. Pratt

 Under Nebraska law, an appellate court acquires no jurisdiction if no final order has been entered by the court from which the appeal was taken.
 Discovery orders are generally not considered final orders and, therefore, are not normally appealable.
 The district court sustained Pratt’s motion for certification for an out-of-state witness, which was a discovery request.
 The question is whether the order for discovery was a final, appealable order, conferring appellate jurisdiction on this court.

 Special proceedings entail civil statutory remedies not encompassed in chapter 25 of the Nebraska Revised Statutes and have also been described as every special statutory remedy which is not in itself an action.
 Bronson, supra.
-In Bronson, we concluded that a hearing under
+In Bronson, we concluded that a hearing under § 29-4123(2) is a “special proceeding” within the meaning of the final order statute.
+Subsection 29-4123(2) provides for a hearing under the DNA Testing Act if test results exonerate or exculpate a person.
+It is important to note that there has been no hearing in this case to vacate or set aside the judgment, as described under the DNA Testing Act in § 29-4123(2).
+Rather, Pratt alleged that he

-Using such reasoning, we conclude that the action before us is a collateral attack upon Pratt‘s convictions.
+Using such reasoning, we conclude that the action before us is a collateral attack upon Pratt’s convictions.
 The purpose of the DNA Testing Act is to provide an opportunity for persons who may have been wrongfully convicted to establish their innocence through DNA testing.
-See
+See § 29-4117.
+Accordingly, Pratt’s argument that the proceedings were criminal in nature is without merit.
+The proceedings were civil in nature, and we сonclude that the certification order was made in a special proceeding.

 Because we have determined that this was a special proceeding, the certification to secure an out-of-state witness was an appealable order if it affected a substantial right.
 A

-“A discovery order . . . is normally merely an interlocutory order in the course of proceedings and is not appealable. . . .
+“A discovery order ... is normally merely an interlocutory order in the course of proceedings and is not appeal-able. . . .

-“Ordinarily an order regarding discovery against a person not a party to the action is not appealаble.
+“Ordinarily an order regarding discovery against a person not а party to the action is not appealable.
 The order is interlocutory insofar as it affects the party seeking discovery.
 It is final so far as the nonparty is concerned but if discovery is denied he has no need for review and if discovery is granted it is said that his remedy is to defy the order and appeal from a contempt judgment against him. . . .”

 We conclude that the certification order was not a final, appealable order.

 At oral argument, the State argued that if the order compelling discovery was not a final order, then it should nevertheless be immediately reviewable under the collateral order doctrine.
 To fall within the collateral order doctrine, an order must conclusively determine the disputed question, resolve an important issue completely separate from the merits of the action, and be effectively unreviewable on appeal from a final judgment.
 Hallie Mgmt.
 Co. v.
-Perry, 272 Neb.
-81, 718 N.W.2d 531 (2006).
+Perry,

 The U.S. Supreme Court has emphasized the narrow application of the collateral order doctrine: